-The slightly longer explanation: In real life, semicolon use is a little more flexible, and the choice to use when can sometimes be more a matter of clarity/style than one of grammar.
-It is generally considered acceptable to place a semicolon before “and” or “but” in order to break up a very long sentence, especially when there are already multiple commas/clauses.
+The slightly longer explanation: In real life, semicolon usage is a little more flexible, and the choice to use when can sometimes be more a matter of clarity/style than one of grammar.
+It is generally considered acceptable to place a semicolon before and or but in order to break up a very long sentence, especially when there are already multiple commas/clauses.

 Why not just use a period?
-Well, because a semicolon implies a stronger connection between the clauses than a period would; it keeps the sentence going.
+Well, because a semicolon implies a stronger connection between the clauses than a period would; it keeps the sentence going rather than marking a full break between thoughts.
 Again, this is a matter of style, not grammar.

-The SAT and the ACT, however, are not interested in theses nuances.
-Rather, their goal is to test the quick and dirty version of the rule, to check whether you understand the most common version of the rule.
+The SAT and the ACT, however, are not interested in these details.
+Rather, their goal is to check whether you understand the most common version of the rule.
 Anything beyond that would simply be too ambiguous.